 Test studio makes the process of exploratory testing effortless and less time-consuming.
 Along with this, Test studio increases the efficiency in the exploratory testing procedure.

 Test studio is an in-browser kind of extension, which is very easy to be used.
 The extension makes it possible for the user to send his ideas and respond to the members of the team.
 The user can report about the bugs and flaws of the system directly from the application, can also attach annotations and screenshots of the issues.

 Furthermore, the user can share his opinions through electronic mail.
 Also, the user can send a word documented or PDF containing the description of issues within the system.
 Test studio supports all the main browsers.

 qTest Explorer records the interaction of the user with the application.
 Then, the explorer utilizes the recorded information to create the documents automatically.
 These documents consist of details about the communication amidst the application and the user.

 qTest Explorer supports a variety of technologies and applications on the web and the apps of the desktop.

 qTest Explorer tracks all the steps during the process of execution of the test.
 The tools enable the users to prepare notes and capture the screen while the test is being carried.

 Along with this, helps the users to prepare and submit the documents containing the records of defects in a detailed and precise manner to the tools, which detect the defects.

-qTest Explorer creates session reports, which fulfill the requirements of the testing based on session. and records the tests for their analysis.
+qTest Explorer creates session reports, which fulfill the requirements of the testing based on the session. and records the tests for their analysis.